Rabbit Breed Profile: The Netherland Dwarf

-Tiny rabbits with huge hearts and even bigger personalities: If you're interested in a rabbit that's the epitome of rabitude packed into an adorable tiny package, than the Netherland Dwarf might be the right breed for you.
-These spirited little rabbits are most popular for their compact size, but their spunky personalities are a trait that sets them apart from most other rabbit breeds.
-Sometimes labeled as being aggressive or grumpy, Netherland Dwarfs attitudes are often misunderstood.
-Many of these tiny terrors also have a sweet side, and almost no one would argue that they are one of the cutest rabbit breeds out there.
+These spirited little rabbits are most well known for their compact size, but their spunky personalities are a trait that sets them apart from most other rabbit breeds.
+Sometimes labeled as aggressive or grumpy, Netherland Dwarfs attitudes are often misunderstood.
+Many of these tiny terrors also have a sweet side, and almost no one would disagree with the statement that they are one of the cutest rabbit breeds out there.

 Netherland Dwarf rabbits first made an appearance in the United States in 1965, and from that point they quickly gained in popularity.
 As their name suggests, the breed originated in the Netherlands.

 Their ancestors where the Polish rabbit, a small breed developed in the 1880s; and the Hermelin, a breed created from Polish rabbits in Germany.
 Netherland Dwarf rabbits were bred originally from Hermelin rabbits in the Netherlands.
 Jan Meyering and associates worked extensively with the breed so that by 1940, they came in a huge array of colors and were recognized as a distinct new breed.

 The breed almost went extinct during World War II, when reportedly only 17 members of the breed survived the war.
 However, offspring of the 17 survivors were exported into England after the war where they were able to gain a new foothold.

 They were recognized by the British Rabbit Council as a breed in 1950, and from there they were eventually exported to many other countries.
 Today, the Netherland Dwarf is the most popular breed of rabbits throughout the world.
 Their small size and adorable, baby-like appearance makes them the most popular breed of rabbits to keep as pets.